fitz95/School_Library/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Morse-Code-Decriptor-Ruby <a name="about-project"></a>
+# 📖 School Library <a name="about-project"></a>

-In this project, We created a morse code function that decrpts data in the form of symbols to letters, words and a sentence.
+In this project, We created a sample school library database.

 ## 🛠 Built With <a name="built-with"></a>